 Making the dough for these lemony cookies is simple and quick once you have ready all the ingredients.
 Just prepare 2 mixing bowls (one medium, one larger), electric hand mixer and baking sheet.

-- MIX DRY INGREDIENTS: Simply mix together plain flour, cornstarch, baking powder and salt in one bowl.
+- Mix dry ingredients: Simply mix together plain flour, cornstarch, baking powder and salt in a bowl.

-- COMBINE BOTH: Lower the hand mixer and mix dry ingredients into butter/sugar mixture in two additions until you get a smooth dough.
+- Combine these two: Lower the hand mixer and mix dry ingredients into butter/sugar mixture in two additions until you get a smooth dough.
 Now, it's time for shaping the cookies!